LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Problem Description

 We consider the problem of selecting a single preferred item from a large collection of candidates.
 In many applications, this collection represents the set of Pareto-optimal solutions generated by a multi-objective optimization algorithm.
 Formally, let $\mathcal{S} = \{s_1, s_2, \dots, s_N\}$ be a set of $N$ items.
 Each item $s_i \in \mathcal{S}$ is described by a tuple of $d$ attributes, $s_i = (a_{i1}, \dots, a_{id})$.
 The attributes can be of mixed types; each attribute $a_{ij}$ belongs to a domain $\mathcal{D}_j$ that can be \textbf{numerical} (e.g., $\mathbb{R}$ for price), \textbf{categorical} (e.g., a set of airline names), or \textbf{textual} (e.g., a free-form product description).
 We are also given a natural language utterance, $U$, that articulates a human decision-maker's preferences over these attributes.

-Our goal is to identify the item $s^* \in \mathcal{S}$ that best satisfies the preferences described in $U$.
-We assume access to a pre-trained LLM, which acts as a preference oracle.
-The core challenge is to design an algorithm that finds $s^*$ while adhering to a limited budget of calls to the LLM.
-This setting is motivated by scenarios where $N$ and/or $d$ are large, making it impractical for a human to exhaustively inspect all items and for an LLM to process the entire set in a single context window.
+Our goal is to identify the item $s^\star \in \mathcal{S}$ that best satisfies the preferences described in $U$.
+We assume access to a pre-trained LLM, which acts as a preference-driven decision agent, maintaining an evolving internal preference state and producing actions (utility updates or selections) conditioned on its observation history.
+The core challenge is to design an algorithm that finds $s^\star$ while adhering to a limited budget of calls to the LLM.
+This setting is motivated by scenarios where $N$ and/or $d$ are large, making it unrealistic for a human to exhaustively inspect all items and unlikely for an LLM to process the entire set in a single context window.
+We treat $U$ as one decision-maker's articulation of their own preferences, and target alignment with that individual user.